 Does Redland City Council Local Law 6 affect tree removal?

 Here is how Local Law 6 works.

 Local Law 6 is a law that is used to protect vegetation in the city.
-It dictates what should be done and what should not be done on certain protected vegetation.
+It dictates what should and should not be done on certain protected vegetation.
 In some cases, trees may fall under this category.

 Local Law 6 works;

-- By protecting vegetation considered a significant amenity, or of great heritage and cultural values.
+- By protecting vegetation is considered a significant amenity or of great heritage and cultural values.

-- Limits and prohibits damage of protected vegetation.
+- Limits and prohibits damage to protected vegetation.

 - Ensures registration of any orders for vegetation protection.